After significant testing, these are our picks of the phones to buy

 Careful selection and analysis can give you a much better idea of your likely data needs, which can then sensibly inform what kind of mobile plan you ought to sign up for.
 There's no point in spending extra money for data you'll never use, or for that matter being stung for excess usage fees when a higher-tier plan might be a better fit.

 Data usage naturally relates to the types of activities you undertake online.
-If you're a heavy YouTube user, for example, you'll burn through a lot more data than if you're only intermittently checking email every couple of hours.
+If you're a heavy Netflix binge-watcher, for example, you'll burn through a lot more data than if you're only intermittently checking email every couple of hours.

 What does an average user need?